Friday, January 17, 2014

 West recently took a stroll down to New York's Zuccotti Park to check out the action at the Occupy Wall Street demonstration, not long after wrapping up his Twisted world tour in September at Austin City Limits.
 But he won't be chilling for long, as he's slated to kick off the Throne Tour with Jay-Z on October 28 at Atlanta's Philips Arena.
 The tour is currently slated to run through a December 18 date at Rogers Arena in Vancouver.

-the guardian Radiohead will return to the studio later this year to record the follow-up to The King of Limbs.
+Radiohead will return to the studio later this year to record the follow-up to The King of Limbs.
 After a handful of gigs in America, the band are also planning a tour next year – with an additional drummer.

 Clive Deamer, who has played with Portishead, Jeff Beck and Hawkwind, is now a core component of Radiohead's touring team.
 He made his live debut with Phil Selway at Glastonbury this summer, but since joining the band in New York, Radiohead are planning their next tour based on his availability.
 For most of this year, one of Radiohead's managers explained, Deamer was on the road with Portishead.
 "He wasn't available," Chris Hufford told Rolling Stone magazine, "and it's why we couldn't go out on tour until next year."

 It's not clear if Deamer will join the band in the studio.
 "We can get things together quite rapidly at the moment," Yorke said.
 They have planned recording sessions for December and January, and at least one song – Come to Your Senses – is nearly finished.
 "It's a five-minute rehearsal, but it has the essence of what we need," he said.
 "There are a few of those.
 It would be fun to have them ready when we go to play next year.
 I don't know how we would release them."